San Onofre Nuclear Generating Station: Financial settlement

 In July 2013 SCE started a 90-day dispute resolution process with Mitsubishi Heavy Industries.
 The dispute resolution was unsuccessful, so a binding arbitration process run by the International Chamber of Commerce commenced in October 2013.
 SCE claimed $7.57 billion (930 billion yen), but MHI argues that compensation is limited to $137 million by their contract.

 In October 2015 the owners reached a $400 million settlement with their insurers for outages caused by the failure.
 SCE received $312.8 million, SDG&E $80 million, and the city of Riverside $7.16 million.
 The arbitration claim against MHI continued to be pursued through the International Chamber of Commerce.

 In March 2017 the International Chamber of Commerce ordered MHI to pay $125 million compensation, the liability limit contained in the contract.
 The tribunal rejected claims of fraud and gross negligence against Mitsubishi, and ordered the claimants to pay MHI $58 million in legal fees and costs.

 In popular culture

+The domes of the San Onofre Nuclear Generating Station were the inspiration for the Volcano House at Newberry Springs, Southern California, a domed mid-century modern house designed in 1968.